-The "Gender Equality Plan for SWPS University of Social Sciences and Humanities" [hereinafter also referred to as the "Plan" and the "Gender Equality Plan for SWPS"] presented below contains goals and actions that implement the organisational culture and values set forth above.
-The plan was developed and created based on baseline data covering the entire University community, including male and female academic teachers [employees of the academic division], individuals working in the organizational division, as well as students at all levels of study.
-The plan is intended to be implemented between the years 2022 and 2024.
+The "Gender Equality Plan for SWPS University" (hereinafter also referred to as the "Plan" and the "Gender Equality Plan for SWPS") presented below contains goals and actions that implement the organisational culture and values set forth above.
+The plan was developed and created based on baseline data covering the entire University community, including male and female academic teachers (employees of the academic division), individuals working in the organizational division, as well as students at all levels of study.
+The plan is intended to be im-plemented between the years 2022-2024 and 2025, 2026.

-The primary goal of the Plan is to ensure that SWPS University is a safe place for everyone and that it acts with respect for equality and diversity, supporting all community members regardless of their gender.
+The primary goal of the plan is to ensure that SWPS University is a safe place for everyone and that it acts with respect for equality and diversity, supporting all community members regardless of their gender.
 The primary objective of the Plan is to take action to prevent unequal treatment of women and men on the labor market and in positions of power, to prevent all forms of violence and to combat stereotypes and prejudice of any kind, including gender-based bias.